welcomemanisha123/frt/README.md

 ### Finalpro:Future Ready Talent Project By Simhadri Manisha

+Description:This may also have led to its immense popularity and its spot on many restaurant menus, including ours.
+Caesar salad is famous for its ingredients of romaine lettuce, olive oil, raw egg, garlic, Parmesan cheese, and Worcestershire sauce.
+Together, they make one of the most popular salads in the world.

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website

 Web Technologies used: HTML, CSS, JS.